All About Cocker Spaniels

 THINGS TO CONSIDER

-Some experts believe the Cocker Spaniel has been "over bred" in the United States, which has led to an aggressive line of Cocker Spaniels.
-They advise that, if possible, you research the lineage of a Cocker Spaniel before acquiring it as a pet.
+Some experts believe the Cocker Spaniel has been "over bred" in the United States, which has led to an aggressive line of the breed.
+They advise that, if possible, you research the lineage of your dog before acquiring it as a pet.

 The Cocker Spaniel fares well in the city or country.